The Montreal Jazz Scene

 Artist Track Title

-Cultier, Marius Les Saints du paradis De La Martinique
+Cultier, Marius Jackie Meringue "Instrumental" De La Martinique

 Martin, Billy Nothing but a Heartache Doin' Their Thing